1879: The Kentucky Wagon Manufacturing Company

 Western Truck and Trailer opened in 1963 as a trailer repair facility in Los Angeles, California.
 Identifying a need for better cargo protection, WTT focused on suspension improvements and aftermarket modifications.
 In 1987, the business moved to Fontana, California, a growing hub for the trucking industry, to better serve its clients.
 In January 2010, Kentucky Trailer acquired Western Truck and Trailer, incorporating the facility into its Service Division

-April 2011: Kentucky Trailer opens new Service facility in New Hudson, MI
+April 2011: Kentucky Trailer opens new facility in New Hudson, MI

-Employing nearly 30+ associates and located in the northwest Detroit area, this facility is equipped with ten manufacturing bays, a CNC brake press and shear, multiple overhead cranes, and two paint booths to service and recondition any trailer and / or truck body on the road today.
+Employing nearly 30+ associates and located in the northwest Detroit area, this facility is equipped with ten manufacturing bays, a CNC brake press and shear, multiple overhead cranes, and two paint booths to service and recondition any Custom Specialty Vehicle on the road today.

 September 2011: Kentucky Trailer Adds State-Of-The Art Paint and Reconditioning Facility